wITTus/catenc/README.md

 # Catenc
-Category/Label encoder for the shell written in Rust.
+Category/label encoder for the shell written in Rust.

 ## What is it?

+This program translates words to numbers.

-In Machine Learning categories or labels in datasets often need to be encoded to numerical values.
+In Machine Learning "categories" or "labels" in datasets often need to be encoded to numerical values.

 Usually this is done by using something like Scikit-Learn's `sklearn.preprocessing.LabelEncoder` for Python.

+Another use-case could be data pseudonymization.

-This command line program is an attempt to do it on the shell.
+This command line program provides a convenient method to do it on the shell.

 ## Setup